aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 `composer create-project --prefer-dist laravel/laravel myapp`

-We can run `cd myapp` to see all the project files and directories.
+Run `cd myapp` to enter the project directory and view the project files and directories.

 ## Installing Composer packages